-- 6. Re-activating infrastructure in drill trench and science trench. - 7.
-With full manning, drill, log and pack ice cores from 2122 m (2019 depth). - 8.
-Support Univ. of CPH/Alabama deep sounder radar campaign. - 9.
-Support Greenland Climate Network program. - 10.
-Support surface snow, water vapour drone sampling. - 11.
-Support surface measurement programs, e.g GPS strain net, P-RES radar, DAS seismics, Cryoegg, AWI ice margin drilling. - 12.
-Support several visits from Distinguished Visitors. - 13.
+- 1. First week: Open and re-activate EGRIP camp by securing communications, power supply, water supply and quarters.
+The skiway will be activated as well. - 2.
+With full manning, drill, log and pack ice cores from 2418 m (2022 depth). - 3.
+Packing and returning equipment to Kangerlussuaq. - 4.
+Preparing camp for the scheduled move from EGRIP to GRIP in 2024. - 5.
+Support Greenland Climate Network program. - 6.
+Support surface snow sampling. - 7.
+Support borehole measurement programs, e.g. Cryoegg and "pinger". - 8.
+Support a group of people working on installing solar panels on the main dome. - 9.
+Support several visits from Distinguished Visitors. - 10.
 Support media and special events people.